ankitt26/Space-Travelers-Hub/README.md

 ### Key Features <a name="key-features"></a>

--  Rockets section.
+- The Rockets section displays a list of all available SpaceX rockets.
+Users can book each rocket by clicking the reservation button or cancel the previously made booking.
--  Missions section.
+- The Missions section displays a list of current missions along with their brief description and participation status.
+There is also a button next to each mission that allows users to join the selected mission or leave the mission the user joined earlier.
--  My Profile section.
+- The My Profile section displays all reserved rockets and space missions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>